yu-ming-chen/tp/docs/DeveloperGuide.md

 (Contributed by Song Yu)

-This section elaborates on the higher-level components that work together within NUSave.
+This section elaborates on the high-level design of NUSave.

 ### 3.1.
 Architecture

 (Contributed by Chin Hui)

-This section explains the high-level design of the application.
+This section elaborates on the high-level components of NUSave.

 ![Architecture Diagram](images/ArchitectureDiagram.png)

 Figure 3.1.1.
-Figure of Architecture Diagram
+Architecture diagram of NUSave.

-Figure 3.1.1. shows how each high-level component in NUSave is related to each other.
+Figure 3.1.1 shows the relationship between the high-level components in NUSave.

 Given below is a quick overview of each component:

-**`Main`** has two classes called [`Main`] and [`MainApp`].
+The `Main` component has two classes called `Main` and `MainApp`.
 It has two primary responsibilities:
-* At launch: Initializes the components in the correct sequence, and connects them up with each other.
+* At launch: Initializes the components in the correct sequence and connects them up with each other.
 * At shut down: Shuts down the components and invokes cleanup methods where necessary.

-[**`Commons`**](#common-classes) represents a collection of classes used by multiple other components.
+The [`Commons`](#common-classes) component represents a collection of classes used by other components.

 The rest of the application consists of five components: